-The Henry A. Kissinger Center is pleased to announce that Dr. Kristina Sphor will be the new Helmut Schmidt Distinguished Chair at Johns Hopkins SAIS.
-Made possible with support from the German Academic Exchange Service (DAAD) and the German Federal Foreign Office, the professorship will commemorate the long and deep friendship between Secretary Kissinger and Chancellor Schmidt and serve as a bridge between Germany and the United States.
-We are also pleased to have Five post doctoral fellows will join Professor Spohr to conduct research on the theme “the United States, Europe, and World Order."
+The Henry A. Kissinger Center is pleased to have Dr. Kristina Sphor as its inaugural Helmut Schmidt Distinguished Chair at Johns Hopkins SAIS.
+Made possible with support from the German Academic Exchange Service (DAAD) and the German Federal Foreign Office, the professorship commemorates the long and deep friendship between Secretary Kissinger and Chancellor Schmidt and serve as a bridge between Germany and the United States.
+We are also pleased to have Five post doctoral fellows join Professor Spohr to conduct research on the theme “the United States, Europe, and World Order."

 The Kissinger Center is pleased to announce its open call for applications for 2019-20 DAAD Post-Doctoral Fellows.
 During the academic year 2019-2020 six post-doctoral fellowships will be awarded for a ten month period from September 2019 to July 2020.
 You can learn more about the opportunity, your eligibility and the application process by viewing our call for applciations.
 Applications close March 15, 2019.
 Apply Now!

 DILLER VON FURSTENBERG ANNOUNCEMENTS